-Task 3.
+Task 2.
 Conduct a gender analysis of the public procurement and concession spaces (laws, regulations, and institutions)

-1) The gender analysis should identify gender gaps in public procurement and concessions spaces (laws, regulations, Institutions, and the environment).
-This includes undertaking a review of existing policies and legal documents to assess progress in the promotion of gender equality; Further carry out analysis of the existing concession and procurement processes and legislations and draw up recommendations, where applicable.

-2) The research should also provide specific recommendations for developing a genderresponsive strategy for the PPCC; Identify entry points to develop linkages of women-owned businesses with the Government PPCC; and recommend strategies to strengthen women-owned businesses in order to become competitive.

-3) Develop data collection tools to facilitate collection of data for gender analysis.

-4) Organize and facilitate a validation workshop with key stakeholders including the PPCC, MGCSP, MFDP, Legal Advisor to the President, Liberia Land Authority (LLA), NBC, MIA, Ministry of Labor, the Ministry of Commerce, EPA women groups and the LMA.

-5) Develop a well-structured gender analysis report.
-Ideally, the report should be structured as follows:
+- 1) The gender analysis should identify gender gaps in public procurement and concessions spaces (laws, regulations, Institutions, and the environment).
+This includes undertaking a review of existing policies and legal documents to assess progress in the promotion of gender equality; Further carry out analysis of the existing concession and procurement processes and legislations and draw up recommendations, where applicable. - 2) The analysis should also provide specific recommendations for developing a gender-responsive strategy for the PPCC; Identify entry points to develop linkages of women-owned businesses with the Government; and recommend strategies to strengthen women-owned businesses in order to become competitive. - 3) Develop data collection tools to facilitate collection of data for gender analysis. - 4) Organize and facilitate a validation workshop with key stakeholders including the PPCC, MGCSP, MFDP, Legal Advisor to the President's Office, LLA, NBC, MIA, Ministry of Labor, the Ministry of Commerce, EPA women groups and the LMA. - 5) Develop a well-structured gender analysis report.
+Ideally, the report should be structured as follows: - Introduction - Table of Contents - Background information - Gender Analysis Report design (description of research methodology and research questions, research tools etc.) - Gender Analysis findings (include existing institutional gender gaps in the PPCC and challenges) - Recommendations - Annexes: list of persons interviewed and other relevant documents.

-- Introduction

-- Table of Contents

-- Background information

-- Research design (description of research methodology and research questions, research tools etc.)

-- Research findings (include existing institutional gender gaps in the PPCC and challenges) - Recommendations - Annexes: list of persons interviewed and other relevant documents

-Task 4: Support the Government of Liberia to develop a gender responsive strategy and 5-year costed action plan to mainstream gender into public procurement and concession processes and enhance participation of women owned businesses in competitive public procurement processes.
+Task 3: Support the Government of Liberia to develop a gender responsive strategy and 5-year costed action plan to mainstream gender into public procurement and concession processes and enhance participation of women owned businesses in competitive public procurement processes.

-1) Based on the gender analysis results and mapping, develop a gender responsive procurement strategy for the Government of Liberia in a participatory manner.
-The strategy should state clear activities, roles and responsibilities and envisage a monitoring and reporting framework and an indicative budget.

-2) Share the gender strategy and policy brief with major stakeholders including members of the National Bureau of Concessions (NBC), IMCC, LLA, Ministry of Finance and Development Planning, PPCC, MGCSP, Ministry of Internal Affairs, FDA, and the Ministry of Commerce) and incorporate recommendations.

-3) Organize and facilitate a validation workshop of the gender responsive procurement strategy.
+- 1) Based on the gender analysis results and mapping, develop a gender responsive procurement strategy for the Government of Liberia following a participatory manner.
+The strategy should state clear activities, roles and responsibilities and envisage a monitoring and reporting framework and an indicative budget. - 2) Share the gender strategy with major stakeholders including members of the NBC, Interministerial Concession Committee (IMCC), LLA, MFDP, PPCC, MGCSP, MIA, FDA, and the Ministry of Commerce, and incorporate recommendations. - 3) Organize and facilitate a validation workshop of the gender responsive procurement strategy.

-Task 5: Roll out two trainings for staff members of the PPCC and other stakeholders on gender and gender responsive procurement.
+Task 4: Roll out two trainings for staff members of the PPCC and other stakeholders on gender and gender responsive procurement.

-1) Develop training materials and pre and posttests.

-2) Draft comprehensive report which should include a summary of results achieved in all the trainings (This should capture changes in knowledge and skills).
-Pre and posttest, training materials and list of participants should be submitted.
+- 1) Develop training materials and perform pre and post-tests. - 2) Draft comprehensive report which should include a summary of results achieved in all the trainings (this should capture changes in knowledge and skills).
+Pre and post- tests, training materials and list of participants should be submitted.